sermon: Holiness of God (Part 4)

 He is not saying there that everybody receives equal amounts, but God gifts us.
 He favors us with faith—everyone of us.

-Romans 12:4-5 For as we have many members in one body, and all members have not the same office [or, "function"].
-So we, being many, are one body in Christ, and every one members one of another.
+Romans 12:4-5 For as we have many members in one body, but all the members do not have the same function, so we, being many, are one body in Christ, and individually members one of another.

 We are all united together in that one body which is "in Christ," and God is enabling every single one of us to perform our function within the body even as your own physical body God has enabled, has empowered every portion, every cell in your body to carry out its function within the body.